‘Vanderpump Rules’ Star Scheana Marie Reveals How Rumored Boyfriend Robby Hayes Has Impacted Her Life

 As fans may recall, some believed that Scheana and Rob may have reunited with one another in May after they both confirmed they were spending time on the island of Oahu in Hawaii.
 However, as fans later learned, Scheana was actually on vacation with Robby at the time.

-Since then, fans have suspected that Scheana may be striking up a romance with her fellow SUR employee, Adam Spott, who she attempted to set up with Brittany Cartwright during the sixth season of Vanderpump Rules.
+Since then, fans have suspected that Scheana may be striking up a romance with her fellow SUR employee Adam Spott, who she attempted to set up with Brittany Cartwright during the sixth season of Vanderpump Rules.
 Last month, amid rumors, Scheana and Adam fueled reports of a possible romance when they enjoyed spending time together at Ariana Madix’s birthday and he was seen giving her a kiss in a photo booth.

 Vanderpump Rules returns to Bravo TV later this year for Season 7.